azouqa818/ELK-Project/README.md

 The playbook implements the following tasks:

 - Install Docker using Docker.yml
+- In the hosts config file, add a new group [Elkserver] and the Private IP to Elk server to the group
 - Install ELK server using install-ELK.yml
 - Edit FileBeat-Config.yml - line# 1105 and line# 1806 to add your ELK server public IP address and port
 - Edit MetricBeat-Congfig.yml
 - Install FileBeat.yml and MetricBeat.yml to your ansible container then edit the files
+- SSH to the ELK server from your ansible container
+- Run the commmand [sudo docker ps] to ensure that it has been installed properly

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.